-^{}Character rates are based on the use of USASCII or EBCDIC as the transmission code.
+\Character rates are based on the use of USASCII or EBCDIC as the transmission code.
 Higher character rates are achieved with Six-Bit Transcode.
+Six-Bit Transcode cannot be used with 4800 bps.

 Figure 2.
 Data Communication Units Attachable to the 2703